-Analsyis and anecdote about goings on in the workplace.
+Women, work and architecture – analsyis, anecdote and advice about workplace.
 The opportunities, the constraints and how we might navigate our way through them.

 How can we build empathy and capture the intimacy of face-to-face interaction?
 Leah Heiss outlines some strategies to harness creativity and enrich the online experience for us all.

 Fiona Tribe has been working from home for many years.
 The pandemic has revealed that this was, nonetheless, very social.
 The lockdown has meant finding others ways to connect.

 What are the implications of COVID-19 for domestic design?
 Maram Shaweesh and Annalise Varghese argue there is much to learn from those already adept at navigating the home as workplace.

 Reduced stress, no commute, daily savings and increased productivity – working from home has been an amazing experience for Melissa Daniel.